OptimalBits/bull/REFERENCE.md

   tz?: string; // Timezone
-  startDate?: Date | string | number; // Start date when the repeat job should start repeating (only with cron). endDate?: Date | string | number; // End date when the repeat job should stop repeating. limit?: number; // Number of times the job should repeat at max. every?: number; // Repeat every millis (cron setting cannot be used together with this setting.) count?: number; // The start value for the repeat iteration count.
+  startDate?: Date | string | number; // Start date when the repeat job should start repeating (only with cron). endDate?: Date | string | number; // End date when the repeat job should stop repeating. skipImmediate?: boolean; // the repeat job should start right now or wait for the time limit?: number; // Number of times the job should repeat at max. every?: number; // Repeat every millis (cron setting cannot be used together with this setting.) count?: number; // The start value for the repeat iteration count.